 What I like about the multi pen is that it is completely customizable.
 My personal favorite is my Coleto Lumio, a higher-end model that comes in matte black.
 I have it kitted out with a .5mm mechanical pencil and .4mm blue-black, orange, and purple refills.
 For situations where I don't want to carry multiple pens on me, it's a complete solution.

 If you're interested in dipping your toes into the world of multi pens, the Coleto is a great place to start.
-Amazon is selling the Black Clear Plastic body with a 10-refill starter kit for $13, Prime shipping included.
+Amazon is selling the Black Clear Plastic body with a 10-refill starter kit, Prime shipping included.
 The Coleto Lumio is more expensive and harder to find, but is a very professional and nice-looking matte-black pen.
 (Other colors are available, too.)
 One of the great things about multi pens is that unless you are going really high-end, like certain models of the the Zebra Sharbo X or the Lamy 2000 multi pen, you're probably not going to spend more than $30, and often much, much less.
 At least not on the pen body itself.

 Where multi pens eventually will get you is on the refills.
 The Coleto is far from the worst on this point: you can buy the refills in bulk to get the price down to about $1 apiece, and they last for a reasonably long period of time if you use them for moderately intense writing tasks like jotting down ideas in your Field Notes.
 However, if you're using a pen like the Zebra Sharbo X that takes smaller D1 refills, you will burn through the refills like there's no tomorrow, especially if you write a lot.
 You can offset the cost by avoiding D1 gel refills and moving to a hybrid ballpoint-gel ink like the Uniball Jetstream version, which last a good bit longer.